ZavierHenry/SRTV/README.md

 ## Motivation

 Accessibility is an important consideration for any website.
 This is especially true for a site like Twitter, where tweets can contain images and videos and entire ideas might be conveyed through emojis or GIFs.
-However, depending on the tweet, these ideas may not be properly conveyed for those that use a screen reader to read tweets.
+Depending on the tweet, however, these ideas may not be properly conveyed for those that use a screen reader for tweets.

 For example, below is a tweet about enforcing the Voting Rights Act through the appointment of judges:

 ![tweet about the Voting Rights Act](assets/clapping_hands.png)

-Notice how there is a clapping hands empji between every word.
+Notice how there is a clapping hands emoji between every word.
 A screen reader will read out each use of the emoji, which would look something like this:

 ![Tweet about Voting Rights Act with screen reader text](assets/clapping_hands_screen_reader.png)